 - Contingency management or CM

-- In CM, patients are able to receive vouchers that reward them for staying abstinent from opioids.
+- In CM, patients can receive vouchers that reward them for staying abstinent from opioids.

 - Group therapy

-- Group therapy is often used to allow patients a chance to meet as speak with other individuals who have experienced the same issues as a result of opioid addiction.
+- Group therapy is often used to allow patients a chance to meet and speak with other individuals who have experienced the same issues as a result of opioid addiction.

 There are many options when it comes to opioid addiction treatment.
-Always remember that the course of your treatment may see changes in which treatment option is best for you, and your treatment program should reflect those changes over time.
+Always remember that in the course of your treatment, you progress to a different level of treatment and your program should reflect those changes.

 the Take-Away